jwyllie83/pdf_converter/README.md

 ## License

-`pysports` is implemented according to the BSD 3-Clause License.
+`pdf_converter` is implemented according to the BSD 3-Clause License.
 You can find a copy in the LICENSE file.